-Following a number of changes to the portfolio in the first quarter, portfolio activity in the second quarter was relatively quiet.
+Following a large number of changes to the portfolio in the first quarter, portfolio activity in the second quarter was relatively quiet.
 One of the key changes we made was to exit two positions in Indonesia owing to growing evidence that the economy is faltering and valuations remain unsupportive.
-Since reducing the fund's weighting in Indonesia the market has fallen by 10%.
-Our remaining exposure to this market is via Lippo Karawaci, which largely comprises property and healthcare assets.
-Although the former is more cyclical, the private healthcare market in Indonesia is seeing very rapid growth and as such the healthcare business should become a greater driver of earnings growth for the company in the coming years.
-Beyond this, we do not think valuations in Indonesia relative to the region are sufficiently attractive to merit higher exposure to this market at present.
+Since exiting Indonesia altogether the market has fallen by 10%.